MakingSense/makingsense.github.io/4-flows/doppler-flow.md

 7. Hurry!
 A critical issue in Production!

-    * If something goes wrong in production, the process to fix it is similar to steps `5` but in place of using a _version branch_, it is done in a new _hotfix branch_ based on `upstream/master` or in the last release tag.
+    * If something goes wrong in production, the process to fix it is similar to steps `5` but in place of using a _release branch_, it is done in a new _hotfix branch_ based on `upstream/master` or in the last release tag.

 In this small [tutorial] you can view a part of this flow applied.